jamiesonbecker/formplode.js/README.md

 ------------------------------------------------------

-This will explode the AJAX JSON data back onto an HTML form:
+This simply explodes the same AJAX JSON data back onto the HTML form, no more messing with .val()!

     var data = {name: "Jamieson Becker", email: "jamieson@jamiesonbecker.com"}